iswoody2/iswoody2/README.md

 Designed a user-friendly, branded interface optimized for all devices.

 🛰️ Space Object Analysis
-Analyzed historical trends and timelines of space objects using NumPy, Pandas, Matplotlib, and Seaborn.
+Analysed historical trends and timelines of space objects using NumPy, Pandas, Matplotlib, and Seaborn.
 Developed pipelines to clean data, extract insights, and highlight region-specific patterns.

 🧹 Data Cleaning Tool